Starlift: Music

+Release

+The film was first screened at Travis Air Force Base in Fairfield, California on November 14, 1951, with numerous Hollywood stars in attendance, including Gary Cooper, Eddie Bracken, Marie Windsor and Virginia Gibson.
+A crowd of nearly 1,000 base personnel and injured servicemen assembled for the screening, which was preceded by a radio program featuring Queen for a Day host Jack Bailey.

 Reception

-Bosley Crowther in his 1951 review of Starlift for The New York Times, wrote that the "... acts are unspeakably slapdash and the romance is painful beyond words," and the "performances given by Miss Rule and Ron Hagerthy as the flier are as sappy as they could possibly be, and Dick Wesson as a pushy pal of the flier is downright insufferable."
+In a contemporary review for The New York Times, critic Bosley Crowther called the film a "fruitless picture" and wrote: "The acts are unspeakably slapdash and the romance is painful beyond words ...
+Let's be brief about it: the performances given by Miss Rule and Ron Hagerthy as the flier are as sappy as they could possibly be, and Dick Wesson as a pushy pal of the flier is downright insufferable. ...
+The washout of Operation Starlift is understandable if it depended on such 'entertainment' as is exhibited in this film."

-In its own 1951 review of the film, Time stated that the film's Operation Starlift "now supplies a backdrop for a spotty variety show, loosely glued together by the romance of a Hollywood star and an Air Force corporal from her home town."
+Critic Philip K. Scheuer of the Los Angeles Times wrote: "The film, a Warner Bros. production in the style of 'Hollywood Hotel' and 'Hollywood Canteen,' proceeds, like them, on the assumption that seeing high-salaried talent on the screen and hearing It called by its right name gives us folks out front the same vicarious thrill we'd get if those big shots were up there 'in person.'
+I believe this assumption to be largely erroneous. ...
+The comedy is, in my opinion, perfectly terrible ...
+The most frequently expressed criticism of 'Starlift' is that it needs color.
+In today's competitive market, it needs more than color."

-Home media
+Home video

-On April 7, 2009, Warner Archive released Starlift on Region 1 DVD as part of the Doris Day Spotlight Collection.
-The 5-disc set contains digitally remastered versions of It's a Great Feeling (1949), Tea for Two (1950), April in Paris (1952) and The Tunnel of Love (1958).
+On April 7, 2009, Warner Archive released Starlift as a Region 1 DVD as part of the Doris Day Spotlight Collection.
+The five-disc set contains digitally remastered versions of It's a Great Feeling (1949), Tea for Two (1950), April in Paris (1952) and The Tunnel of Love (1958).